Hastwell/Rainier.NativeOmukadeConnector/README.md

 * PII from information the game retreives from the Pokemon Organized Play API.
 (This can include your real name and information about child accounts attached to yours.)

 ## Game Updates
-Game updates do not appear to affect Rainer NOC, other BepInEx plugins, or BepInEx itself.
+Game updates do not appear to affect Rainier NOC, other BepInEx plugins, or BepInEx itself.
 However, game updates can and have introduced incompatibilities with the patches this tool makes.

 ## Compiling